© Crown copyright 2017

 - what is the likelihood of any claimant being sanctioned?

 The ideal measure of how many of the current benefit cases are undergoing a sanction would be a snapshot in time of both the number being sanctioned and the number of people on benefit.
-This is published from August 2017 for ESA and Universal Credit.
+This is published from August 2017 for ESA and Universal Credit, and November 2017 for JSA.
 By using duration data, the number of claimants with a drop in payment due to a sanction, for each benefit, on the same day as the claimant count for that benefit allows a calculation of the number of the current benefit cases undergoing a sanction.
-The methodology is currently in development to produce JSA and IS rates.
+The methodology is currently in development to produce an IS rate.

 Issues with how the data is collected and presented now